 - Research and provide links for professional development opportunities on and off campus.

-- Review/recommend professional development requests.
+- Review/recommend funding for individual professional development opportunities.

 - Assess program results.